Joining a Medical Aid After Falling Pregnant

 Hospital Plans for Pregnancy

 With more South Africans now opting for hospital plans rather than a full medical aid cover with comprehensive benefits, it is important to familiarise yourself with your plan’s extent of cover.
 Pregnancy costs like your monthly gynaecologist check up will not be covered in these hospital plans.
 However, all hospital plans will pay for the delivery and any other costs that you or your baby may incur while in hospital.
-This however may be restricted to the NHRPL rate.
+This, however, may be restricted to the NHRPL rate.

 Hospital medical aid plans should not be confused with hospital cash back plans or hospital insurance.
 The latter is a form of insurance that will pay you a daily rate if you are hospitalised.
 This is not a medical aid and private hospitals in South Africa will not accept these cash back plans for your hospital costs.
 However, they may be useful to subsidise any additional costs that you may incur during this time, like the doctor’s fees that are above and beyond the rate paid for by your medical aid.
-If you are depending on a hospital cash back plan to cover some of these costs, make sure that you speak to the insurance company underwriting the policy.
-Some cash back plans have maternity benefits but others might not.

 Remember that you should join a medical aid when you are young, healthy and not only when you will need cover in the near future.
 Medical aids are able to fund medical costs by pooling all the contributions of the members and should not be seen as a way of saving on medical costs by only contributing for a few months.